tucats/gopackages/expressions/bytecode/README.md

 The stream puts arguments to a function on a stack, and then calls the function.
 The result is left on the stack, and can be popped off after execution completes.
-The result (which is always an abstract interface{}) is then converted to a string and printed.
+The result (which is always an abstract any) is then converted to a string and printed.

 ## ByteCodes
 This table enumerates the bytecode values in the `bytecode` package, and what they do.